thomchr/SmkT2D/README.md

-# Scripts and Data set explanation:
+# Scripts and Data set explanation - PDFs for forest plots and scatter plots, xls files for tables, are included here:

    MR-smk_int.T2D.R - the MR analyses of smoking initiation on T2D and CAD